How to Add a Blog to an Existing Website: 5 Methods Compared

 Detailed guide: Add a blog to static sites

-For most businesses adding a blog to an existing website, subdirectory hosting with a purpose-built platform offers the best tradeoff.
+For most businesses adding a blog to an existing website, subdirectory hosting with a purpose-built blogging platform offers the strongest tradeoff.

 You get the SEO benefits of subdirectory hosting without the maintenance burden of WordPress or the development cost of a headless CMS.